RalliSport Challenge: Reception

 The game received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.
 GameSpot named RalliSport Challenge the second-best video game of March 2002.

 RalliSport Challenge was a nominee for PC Gamer US's "2002 Best Racing Game" award, which ultimately went to NASCAR Racing 2002 Season.
 It won GameSpot's annual "Best Driving Game on Xbox" award, and was a runner-up in the "Best Driving Game on PC", "Best Graphics (Technical) on Xbox" and "Game of the Year on Xbox" categories.
+The game was also a nominee for "Console Racing Game of the Year" at the AIAS' 6th Annual Interactive Achievement Awards, which ultimately went to Need for Speed: Hot Pursuit 2.